 Individuals residing in zip code area 60203 are required to apply for a library card at the Skokie Public Library.
 This card can then be registered and used at the Evanston Public Library.
-In addition to presenting a currently valid library card, the applicant must present one form of picture identification with the current address, or picture identification plus a lease, bill or statement with the applicant’s current address within the last 60 days.
+In addition to presenting a currently valid library card, the applicant must present one form of picture identification and current address such as a lease, bill or statement with the applicant’s current address within the last 60 days.

 A valid ETHS student ID may be used as proof of Identity and residency for students 14-18 in order to obtain a library card.